These procedures guarantee the commitment of Santa Fe Community College (SFCC or College) to the fair and equitable process for academic appeals.

 - The Vice President for Academic and Student Affairs exercises judgment in areas where the health, safety, welfare, or rights of others are involved; where a delay in the process would have an adverse effect on the student’s education; or, where legal and contractual rights and responsibilities of the College may be affected.

 - A copy of Policy 3-11 Appeal of Academic Decisions will be made available upon request from the Student.

 - Policy 3-11 does not apply to appeals of decisions concerning academic suspension or probation, readmission, or disciplinary action.
-Those topics are covered by separate SFCC policies noted on the official SFCC website.
+Those topics are covered by separate SFCC policies posted at SFCC Policies and Procedures.

 - Step One: Meeting with Respondent